bkocis/dotfiles/README.md

  - Default auto completion in bash uses the tabulator key to match up until the next ambiguous character.
 	In case you want to circulate between all possibilities (similaly to zsh default) use `bind`.
-Adding the following `bind` commands to the .bashrc, the key combination of LEFT-SHIFT + the UP arrow will iterate through all complete possibilities, not just up untill the next common character.
+Adding the following `bind` commands to the .bashrc will asign the key combination of LEFT-SHIFT + the UP arrow to bind and will execute the autocomplete by iteration through all complete possibilities, not just up untill the next common character.

 	`bind '"\e[1;2A":menu-complete-backward`

 	`bind '"\e[1;2B":menu-complete'`

+	To list out all available sockets to bind see `bind -ls`.
+	The LEFT-SHIFT+Up arrow has the `^[[1;2A` metacharacter, while the LEFT-SHIFT+Down arrow has the `^[[1;2B`.

  - To further customize the shell use different colors for various extensions.